-The building and construction industry requires a skilled and flexible workforce with growing demand for qualified tradespeople able to move between the commercial and domestic sectors.
+The building and construction industry requires a skilled and flexible workforce with growing demand for qualified tradespeople and professionals able to move between the commercial and domestic sectors.
 Meeting future workforce needs requires a comprehensive approach encompassing apprenticeships and pre-apprenticeships, skilled migration, upskilling of the existing workforce, and creating opportunities for mature workers to enter or remain in the industry.

 Master Builders helps to facilitate rewarding careers in building and construction through policy development and advocacy, group training solutions, and industry leading education and training programs on topics including:

 - Supervisory and management skills